If most people are asked what was the last battle of the American Revolution, the answer is often Yorktown. It wasn’t.

 In all, 47 skirmishes and/or battles on land or naval actions took place between October 19th, 1781 and April 1783.
 Of the 20 naval battles, five were in North American waters; eight were in the Caribbean or Gulf of Mexico; three in waters around India; and four were off the French or Spanish coasts.

 On land, there were 27 battles were fought in the same time frame.
 Five occurred as the British and French tried to take each other’s islands in the Caribbean.
-Three battles were fought in Canada and the same number in Central America; four in India and 11 in six (Ohio, New Jersey, New York, South Carolina, Virginia) of the Thirteen Colonies.
+Three battles were fought in Canada and the same number in Central America; four in India and 11 in what eventually became Ohio and the colonies of New Jersey, New York, South Carolina, Virginia.
 Only one, the Spanish siege of Gibraltar took place in Europe.

 This strongly suggests that the American Revolution was just one theater of a global conflict.
 While we, in the United States, think of the American Revolution as a war for independence, in Paris, London and Madrid, this was a war for colonial possessions.
 King Charles III of Spain and King Louis XVI of France saw the American Revolution was chance to exact revenge for their losses from the Seven Years War and continue the struggle for power, influence and territory.